hyperparabolic/hyperparabolic.github.io/content/post/lower-compromises-zfs-encryption.md

 Cons:
 - ZFS maintenance operations are slooooooooow.
-- `zfs send` backups are't encrypted.
+- `zfs send` backups aren't encrypted.
 Most of my machines do not have local redundancy, so I primarily use this for backups rather than migrations.
 I don't want them to be accessible on other machines, and don't mind a bit of friction to migrate data to a different machine.

 There is also some slight difference in dataset topography between the two system types.
 This isn't difficult to manage, but I do forget sometimes.